Go to the main content

 The Invisible Tax of Being the Reliable One

 The problem isn't the work itself.
-The problem is what happens when the work is done.
+The problem is what happens when the work starts to wind down — or when you suddenly look up from it long enough to realize what it's cost you.

 When Duty Masquerades as Intimacy